-- Oversee the delivery of the online safety element of the Computing curriculum in accordance with the national curriculum - Work closely with the RSHE lead to avoid overlap but ensure a complementary whole-school approach - Work closely with the DSL/OSL and all other staff to ensure an understanding of the issues, approaches and messaging within Computing - Collaborate with technical staff and others responsible for ICT use in school to ensure a common and consistent approach, in line with acceptable-use agreements
+- As listed in the 'all staff' section, plus: - Oversee the delivery of the online safety element of the Computing curriculum in accordance with the national curriculum. - Work closely with the RSHE lead to avoid overlap but ensure a complementary whole-school approach. - Work closely with the DSL/OSL and all other staff to ensure an understanding of the issues, approaches and messaging within Computing. - Collaborate with technical staff and others responsible for ICT use in school to ensure a common and consistent approach, in line with acceptable-use agreements.